MCP Apps: Bring MCP Apps to your users!

 What Determines Vibecodability

 Without controlled context, AI agents either hallucinate incorrect implementations or search online for potentially irrelevant examples, resulting in low success rates for prompt-to-working-integration.
-CopilotKit wanted to give AI coding agents direct access to reliable, current information instead of leaving success to chance.
+CopilotKit wanted to give AI coding agents direct access to reliable, up-to-date information, rather than leaving success to chance.

 From llms.txt to an MCP